Cover Crops

 —Joe Kooiker, Story County, 2024

 We use a bushel per acre of winter wheat as a nurse crop when dormant seeding with a hydroseeder.
-In the spring when hydroseeding, we use a bushel of oats if the soil prep, soil moisture forecast are appropriate.
+In the spring, when hydroseeding, we use a bushel of oats if the soil prep and soil moisture forecast are appropriate.
 We may continue to use oats through summer in good soil that’s adequately prepped and if moisture is in the forecast.
-We will blend in annual rye and/or even pearl millet or may substitute the oats for these species as soil conditions and forecast become less favorable.
+We will blend in annual rye and/or even pearl millet or may substitute the oats for these species as the soil conditions and forecast become less favorable.

-In addition to increasing our native seed rate on very steep slopes, we also increase our cover crop rate, we essentially do this by applying more material out of the hydroseeder as concern for erosion increases.
+In addition to increasing our native seeding rate on very steep slopes, we also increase our cover crop rate.
+We essentially do this by applying more material out of the hydroseeder as the concern for erosion increases.

 In typical Iowa soils, fertilizer and plant growth hormones aren’t needed.
-However, we’ve used various growth stimulants along with starter fertilizers and various other amendments on steep slopes with poor soil, and have had very good results.
+However, we’ve used various growth stimulants along with starter fertilizers and various other amendments on steep slopes with poor soil and have had very good results.
 It’s cheaper to quickly establish a cover crop than to spend the time and resources repairing or redoing a project.
 It’s also good PR with the engineering staff and public to see a quick green-up.
-Again, we only use this practice on areas of very poor soil with a lot of erosion potential, or to protect a high-dollar project.
+Again, we only use this practice on areas with very poor soil with a lot of erosion potential or to protect a high-dollar project.

 The majority of our regraded slopes are steep.
-I regularly use 2.5 bushels of oats, 6 lbs. of annual rye and 3 lbs. of timothy along with the permanent seed mix.
-This provides a better chance of stabilizing the slopes while the permanent seeding establishes, and I haven’t noticed any detrimental effect to the planting’s long-term success.
+I regularly use 2.5 bushels of oats, 6 pounds of annual rye, and 3 pounds of Timothy [a cool-season grass] along with the permanent seed mix.
+This provides a better chance of stabilizing the slopes while the permanent seeding establishes, and I haven’t noticed any detrimental effect on the planting’s long-term success.

 —Linn Reece, Hardin County, 2011